digi-embedded/linux/Documentation/locking/hwspinlock.rst

   struct hwspinlock *hwspin_lock_request_specific(unsigned int id);

-Assign a specific hwspinlock id and return its address, or NULL if that hwspinlock is already in use.
+Assign a specific hwspinlock id and return its address, or NULL if that hwspinlock is already in use and not shared.
+If that specific hwspinlock is declared as shared, it can be requested and used by several users.
 Usually board code will be calling this function in order to reserve specific hwspinlock ids for predefined purposes.

 Should be called from a process context (might sleep).